Key Points of this Article

 What Is Road Rash?

 This is one of the most common types of injuries for motorcyclists because they do not have the frame of a vehicle to protect them from impact.
 Instead, their body comes into direct contact with the ground when they get into an accident.
-A helmet and special gear can protect motorcycle riders from some injuries, but if they hit the ground hard enough, they can still suffer from road rash, even with layers of protective clothing.
+A helmet and special protective gear can protect motorcycle riders from some injuries, but if they hit the ground hard enough, they can still suffer from road rash, even with layers of protective clothing.

 Types of Motorcycle Road Rash and Severity

 While road rash can be mild or a minor injury in some cases, it can also be severe and leave the rider permanently scarred and impaired.
-There are three different types of road rash wounds as well as three levels of severity:

 Signs of a Serious Road Rash Injury After a Motorcycle Accident

 Road rash will be noticeable right away, with symptoms including pain at the site of the wound, redness, inflammation, and bleeding.
 Your body may also be sore and achy.
 However, if a road rash is not treated properly, it can become infected, which can lead to complications.
-And even when road rash is treated, there are still chances that it could turn into a serious injury that leads to infection, so it’s important to keep a close eye on it.

 - Worsening pain